panzer-planet/snide-db/README.md

 Introduction
 ==========
 Do you like the idea of an ORM that takes under 30 seconds to configure and provides full object orientated access?
-Look no further!
-CoboltDB is the easiest and fastest to configure ORM out there.
+Look no further! snide-db is the easiest and fastest to configure ORM out there.

 Features